raptor-ml/docs/docs/docs/production/query.md

-[//]: # (This section will cover how to query features in production using the accessor API)
 # Querying Features and Models in production

 Get feature values in production is done using the Core API over gRPC or the REST API.